nuxt/framework/docs/content/3.api/3.utils/create-error.md

 ## Throwing Errors in API Routes

-You can use `createError` to trigger error handling in server API routes.
+Use `createError` to trigger error handling in server API routes.

 ### Example